mugnavo/mugnavo.com/README.md

 # Mugnavo

-Our website built with Astro, Solid, and Tailwind CSS.
+Our website built with Astro and Tailwind CSS.

 https://mugnavo.com